jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

       , TypeB(..)
       , unqualified TypeB
       , unqualified symbolB
+      , unqualified (+)
       )

-  In this context, ``import Foo.Bar.Baz as Module`` will always import ``TypeB`` and ``symbolB`` unqualified.
+  In this context, ``import Foo.Bar.Baz as Module`` will always import ``TypeB``, ``symbolB``, and ``(+)`` unqualified.
+This would be most beneficial for symbols, which typically need to be imported unqualified.

-  However this is a more complex proposal and it is against the motivation of this proposal which tries to minimize the amount of unqualified imports to increase readability and limit side effects such as name conflicts.
+  It is, however, a more complex proposal.
+It also replicates some of the issues of unqualified-as-default as exposed in the `Motivation
+`_ section, albeit less severely (namely: conflicts can easily appear by simply adding functions to an internal module, or upgrading a library).
+Therefore, such a change would require care, and may be revisited in a dedicated proposal.

-The reason why we chose to bind the main type to the named with which the import is qualified are
+The reason why we chose to bind the main type to the name with which the import is qualified are

 - It works with existing libraries.
 - ``Foo.Foo`` looks very repetitive, ``FooBar.Foo`` feels much less awkward.
 So really, the former is the one to be avoided.